It’s important to have a good pair of shoes.

 In the UK in the late 1970s, Dr Martens were not available in girls’ sizes and were rarely stocked in High Street retailers; you had to go to military surplus stores or even camping and outdoor shops and hope they stocked them in boys’ sizes.

 A pair of Dr Martens was a commitment, a statement and maybe most importantly of all, really painful to break in.
 We joked how the town planners should always put a Chemist about 20 yards past the shoe shop, so that you could hobble in for a packet of plasters at the first sign of trouble.
-Obviously, the people on the planning committee hadn’t ever tried to break a pair in.
+Obviously, the people on the planning committee were not fans of the shoe in the same way.
 Breaking in your Docs was a rite of passage, it was something to be endured, like your first hangover.
 Surviving the breaking in, with the blisters, and the scratches on the tendermost top of your foot that were rubbed raw and deep from the unweilding stitching around the base of the tongue, were all there to be survived and triumphed over.
 But once the silent battle had been won, you were in possession of this new shiny second skin, which had, through wear, moulded exactly to your own feet.
 The boots just got even better over the years, and they could and were worn with practically anything, including skirts, dresses, ski-pants, jeans and even shorts.

 No longer difficult to access, the boots are High Street staples, are now made in a host of different (similar) styles, colours and even special editions, like these “Unknown Pleasures” moulded leather ones.